staverm/hifimap/README.md

 # hifimap

 Hifimap is a mapping tool optimized for HiFi reads.
+Please see the original paper `/hifimap_paper.pdf` for more details.

 # Usage